Our Expert Team in Sarasota, Florida

 Psychiatric Nurse Practitioner, Deputy Medical Director of Sarasota, FL CRP office

-Michele Privette has over 20 years of experience in treating a variety if psychiatric diagnosis which includes: Major Depression, Generalized Anxiety, PTSD and Bipolar disorders.
+Michele Privette has over 20 years of experience in treating a variety of psychiatric diagnosis which includes: Major Depression, Generalized Anxiety, PTSD and Bipolar disorders.
 Her experience ranges from inpatient/ outpatient settings, as well as providing psychiatric consultation to Nursing Homes and Assisted Living Facilities.
 She has also worked with pharmaceutical companies in clinical research drug trials.
 Ms. Privette enjoys working with adults as well as geriatrics.
-She does provide some counseling services, however enjoys the psychopharmacology of treating the disorders.
-She has strong clinical assessment and diagnostic skills.
-Her goals are to participate and offer the best possible care to the patient to improve their quality of life as well as their mental health.
+She does provide some counseling services, however she enjoys the psychopharmacology of treating disorders.
+Michele has strong clinical assessment and diagnostic skills.
+Her goals are to participate and offer the best possible care to the patient in order to improve their quality of life as well as their mental health.

 Ms. Privette graduated from the University of Florida with her bachelor’s degree in Nursing.
 She then went on to graduate from the University of South Florida earning her Masters in Nursing and a certificate in Addictions.
-She is a certified psychiatric nurse practitioner from the ANCC.
+She is certified by the ANCC as a psychiatric nurse practitioner.

-At the Sarasota, FL, Center of Revitalizing Psychiatry Ms. Privette treats adults performing Psychiatric Evaluation and Psychiatric Medication Management.
-Ms. Privette is Deputy Medical Director of Sarasota, FL branch of CRP as well as Program Director of Mental Health Intensive Outpation Program (MH IOP).
+At the Sarasota, FL, Center of Revitalizing Psychiatry Ms. Privette treats adults as well as performs Psychiatric Evaluation and Psychiatric Medication Management.
+Ms. Privette is the Deputy Medical Director of Sarasota, FL branch of CRP as well as the Program Director of Mental Health Intensive Outpatient Program (MH IOP).